 I don’t know about you, but it sure is nice to have golf back on television.
-We’re three weeks in now and it finally feels like the start of golf season.
+We’re three weeks in now, and it finally feels like the start of the golf season.

 If you’re a regular listener or reader of our content, you know the name Tony Ruggiero.
 He’s a coach to a stable of Tour Pros and knows what it takes to become a better ball striker.
 Pull up a seat and have a listen.